 The allocations made relate to the day to day operations of the department.
 There are also allocations for fuel and oil for the municipal plant which will be used to maintain some of the roads within the municipality.
-A provision of R15 million has been made to cater for external road maintenance and CBD maintenance, and R2.8 million for maintenance of municipal buildings.
+A provision of R15 million has been made to cater for external road maintenance made up of the following Access Roads: